Lari dialect (Sindhi)

 Lari (لاڙي) is a dialect of the Sindhi language, which is spoken by the people living in "Laar" region of Sindh, and the dialect of this region is called "Lari".
-The term Lari is also used for anything which is related to Laar region, like people, food, rituals, traditions, dress etc. The areas along the Indus River and its estuary are called "Laar".
-Laar means the sloping or lower part, which seems to go with the sea.
-In Laar, From Badin, Tando Bago, Bulri Sharif, Sujawal, Thatta and Karachi parts are included in Laar.
+The term Lari is also used for anything which is related to Larr (Region), like people, food, rituals, traditions, dress etc. The areas along the Indus River and its estuary are called "Larr".
+Larr means the sloping or lower part, which seems to go with the sea.
+In Larr, From Badin, Tando Bago, Bulri Sharif, Sujawal, Thatta and Karachi parts are included in Laar.
 The local dialect is called Lari dialect.
 Shah Abdul Latif's Risalo, Shah Karim's book, etc. are written in this dialect.